mrbest/USASpend_Spark_3.0.0/README.md

 SparkInitializer.scala provides:
 1. Spark engine init
 2. Instantiates the supporting classes to deliver execution:

   a) USASpend_Spark_3.0.0/src/main/scala/org/usaspend/execution/ArchiveReader.scala
      Reads in the multi-part csv archive from USA Spend, unions them in to one archive, joins it with the GWCM contract inventory and joins it with the GWCM Taxonomy file.

-  b) USASpend_Spark_3.0.0/src/main/scala/org/usaspend/transformers/Dataframe_transformers.scala
+  b) USASpend_Spark_3.0.0/src/main/scala/org/usaspend/transformers/Dataframe_transformers.scala.
-    Applies non-standard modifications and exclusions to the USA Spend archive that has been joined to the contract inventory and taxonomy
+    Applies non-standard modifications and exclusions to the USA Spend archive that have been joined to the contract inventory and taxonomy